Configuration Profile Creation

 10. Precision Mode Settings*ESXi systems do not use these settings.
 Once the ZeroLock agent identifies the operating system as ESXi, it uses the ESXi group box configuration options (see item 11 below).

 When enabled, the default is that an agent does not monitor any processes.
-The cron, systemd, and containerd options and Process Scan Regex settings work together to allow a user to fine-tune the list of processes that are monitored by ZeroLock.
-It may take up to 60 seconds for an agent to receive the new settings and to begin monitoring the listed processes when it is initially applied.
+The cron, systemd, and containerd options and Process Scan Regex settings work together to allow a user to fine-tune the list of processes monitored by ZeroLock.
+It may take up to 60 seconds for an agent to receive the new settings and begin monitoring the listed processes when it is initially applied.
 This section contains five (5) fields:

 1. Enable – If selected, Precision Mode is on.